MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-site-list-manager.md

 ## Overview

 The Enterprise Site List Manager is an in-browser version of the standalone Enterprise Mode Site List Manager tool that lets you create, edit, and export your organization’s site list.
+You can access the in-browser Enterprise Site List Manager at *edge://compat/SiteListManager*.

-Future improvements to the tool for Internet Explorer mode will be available through Enterprise Site List Manager accessible at *edge://compat/SiteListManager* in Microsoft Edge.
+Future improvements to the tool for Internet Explorer mode will be available through Enterprise Site List Manager (*edge://compat/SiteListManager*) in Microsoft Edge.
 The standalone tool will continue to be available in the Download Center but won't get any feature updates.

 ## Enabling access to Enterprise Site List Manager